bloominstituteoftechnology/Intro-Python-I/README.md

 * Similar to the `on_take` return value modification, above, have `on_attack` prevent the attack from succeeding unless the user possesses a `sword` item.

 * Come up with more stretch goals!
-Scoring?
-Monsters?
+The sky's the limit!